-Col du Galibier is a high mountain pass at an elevation of 2.645m (8,678 ft) above the sea level, located in the southern region of the French Dauphiné Alps, on the border of Savoie/Hautes-Alpes departments.
-It’s one of the most impressive climbs in all of the French Alps.
-High peaks, glaciers and over two kilometres of vertical climbing from the northern side.
-It's one of the highest mountain roads of the Alps.
-The road to the pass was built in 1976.
-Before 1976, Tunnel du Galibierwas the only point of passage at the top.
+Col du Galibier is a high mountain pass at an elevation of 2.645m (8,678 ft) above the sea level, located in the French Alps.
+It’s one of the most impressive climbs in the country.

+Tucked away in the southeastern part of the country, the first road through the pass was built in 1876 for military purposes.
+A mule track had existed over Galibier well before that year.
+But in 1911, a semblance of a road was finished – the same year as the first Tour ascent.
+The paved road to the summit was built in 1976.
+Before, Tunnel du Galibier was the only point of passage at the top.
 The tunnel opened in 1891 and was in use 85 years, until 1976 when, because of its poor condition, it was closed and reopened in the summer of 2002.
-Between 1976 and 2002, with the oak-doored tunnel closed and suffering extensive repairs, it was built the new road over the summit, and riders had to take the D902B road.
+Between 1976 and 2002, with the tunnel closed and suffering extensive repairs, it was built the new road over the summit, and riders had to take the D902B road.
 Until 1976, all traffic, including the Tour de France, passed through the oak-doored darkness of the summit tunnel.

 Why is Col du Galibier famous for?

 The iconic road through the pass is a true monument in cycling history.
 It is often the highest point of the Tour de France.
 The first time the Galibier featured in the Tour de France, on July 10, 1911, only three riders got their crude single-speed bikes up the sloppy track to the summit without walking.
 In 1935, while descending the lower slopes of Galibier below Lautaret, Francesco Cepeda became the first cyclist killed in the Tour de France.
 At the south entrance to the tunnel there is a monument to Henri Desgranges, who initiated the Tour de France in 1903.
 The 2013 Giro d'Italia climbed the Col du Galibier, although the stage had to be shortened by 4 km due to heavy snowfall.